 4 1 3.9 28

-y = np.array(y).reshape(n, 1) # creates a row vector
+y = np.array(y).reshape(n, 1) # Reshape y to be a column vector (n x 1)

-b = np.linalg.inv(X.T @ X) @ X.T @ y
+b = np.linalg.inv(X.T @ X) @ X.T @ y # Matrix formula for OLS estimator

 [[1.28632777]